MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/tab-panel.md

 ## Code examples

 - [More details and working examples](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/)
 - You can also use **radio buttons** as controls.
-This will be easier to understand for screenreader users (as is done with this website's tabs).
+This will be easier to understand for screen reader users (as is done with this website's tabs).
-- Note: an `aria-selected` state is explicity required as some screenreaders will assume the tab is selected unless delared `false`.
+- Note: an `aria-selected` state is explicity required as some screen readers will assume the tab is selected unless delared `false`.

 ### Use semantic HTML where possible